deshraj04/Coursera_Capstone/Data Description.md

 The notebook for obtaining the New York City and Toronto data is available [here](http://tiny.cc/a39m7y).

 The above mentioned datasets will be used in conjunction with the [Foursquare API](https://foursquare.com/) for this project.
+For example, using the Places API of the Foursquare API for different categories like Food, Arts & Entertainment and Nightlife Spot, we would be able to find the frequency of the venues of different categories and the similarities or differences in them for both the cities.